SDDC’s D2S2 improves future large joint-force deployment operations

 |0

-This work, SDDC’s D2S2 improves future large joint-force deployment operations [Image 2 of 2], by Rob Wieland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SDDC’s D2S2 improves future large joint-force deployment operations, by Rob Wieland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT